mendhak/gpslogger/README.md

 ## Download

+You can find it on [F-Droid](https://f-droid.org/en/packages/com.mendhak.gpslogger/)

 You can download directly [from the releases](https://github.com/mendhak/gpslogger/releases).

-You can find it on [IzzySoft's F-Droid repo](https://apt.izzysoft.de/fdroid/repo) ([link](https://apt.izzysoft.de/fdroid/index/apk/com.mendhak.gpslogger))